nlieurance/fastapi-blog/README.md

 # About this repo

 This is an API-based blog I built to learn the basics of FastAPI.
+It allows a user to:
+- Get all posts.
+- Get a post by ID.
+- Create a new post.
+- Delete a post.

  At the moment, there's no database.
 Posts live inside a Python list.

 ## Blog storage
 When viewing the main.py file, you can see the list that stores blog posts in the following code.